Applicants with a Dental Degree from an ADA accredited School of Dentistry (U.S./Canada)

 The Pediatric Dentistry graduate program requires 3 letters of recommendation.
 Letters must be submitted online by your recommender – please review the Rackham guidelines.

 Submit/upload dental transcripts (and translation if not in English) online with the Rackham Graduate application.
 For more information about submitting transcripts, please visit http://www.rackham.umich.edu/admissions/preparing_to_apply/required_documents/transcripts/.

 Foreign applicants whose native language is NOT English must submit IBT TOEFL scores (http://www.ets.org/toefl/ibt/scores/send/) electronically using institution code 1839.
 The minimum accepted IBT TOEFL is 84.
 Please do not send a paper copy of your IBT TOEFL score.
 Paper copies are not accepted.

-We have a paperless admissions process, which means that all of your application materials (letters, transcripts, etc.) should be submitted directly with your Rackham Graduate Application.
-Be sure to include all required documents before submitting your application.
+All application materials must be submitted with your Rackham application and all letters of recommendation must be submitted online by your recommender.
+See #2 above.
 You will not be able to add or edit documents after your Rackham Application is submitted to the University of Michigan.
 Questions, please email firstname.lastname@example.org.

 Frequently Asked Questions

 Q: How will I know when my application is made available to the Pediatric Dentistry program for review?

 A: The School of Dentistry Office of Admissions will notify applicants via email when their materials have been received, processed, and sent to the Pediatric Dentistry program for review.

 Q: Do you require a photo?

 A: No. A photo is not required to apply to the program.